-Click here to view the full event calendar.
+Click here to view current exhibitions

 The Lory Student Center Arts Program has created several spaces to display visual art including the Curfman Gallery, the Duhesa Gallery, and a variety of other smaller student and faculty exhibition spaces.
 Located in the Lory Student Center, these galleries showcase work from nationally and internationally recognized artists as well as CSU students, staff, and alumni.

 Throughout the LSC, there are more than 250 works of art cared for by the LSC Arts Program.
 Created by a variety of artists, including CSU faculty, students, and other renowned artists, these pieces create a diverse visual experience for all LSC visitors.
 The Arts Program has made it their mission to share this collection with students as it continues to grow.

 Exhibitions in the LCS Galleries highlight the works from student, emerging, and established artists.
 These exhibits focus on artists working to create an environment for art to thrive, from highlighting Native American culture to studying the collision of science and art.
 Through these exhibits the Arts Program shares with LSC visitors a diverse collection of work and artists.

 The Curfman Gallery, located in the Lory Student Center at Colorado State University, provides a showcase for the creations of nationally and internationally recognized artists, as well as the work of local and student artists.
 For more than three decades, the Student Center’s diverse exhibits of varying media have offered patrons an opportunity to interact with thought-provoking art, stimulating cultures, and the history of CSU.